-Emily McManamy says she’s always been a planner, so when she and her husband decided to start their family, they immediately began searching for child care.
-They were prepared for the financial hit that child care would pose, and for Emily, it was worth it: “It was a tough number to swallow, but then you remember the care that they're providing...
+I’ve always been a planner, so when my husband and I decided to start our family, we immediately began searching for child care.
+We were prepared for the financial hit that child care would pose, and for me, it was worth it.
+It was a tough number to swallow, but then you remember the care that they're providing.
 These kids are learning, and growing, and developing in their classrooms.
 And then you add on the fact that they're cleaning, and bathing, and feeding my child, changing their diapers?
-Pay them all the money.”
+Pay them all the money.

 We were caught off-guard, though, by the sheer difficulty of finding a child?care spot to begin with.
-They began researching sites in her first trimester of pregnancy, and were immediately struck by how tight the market was.
+We began researching sites in my first trimester of pregnancy, and were immediately struck by how tight the market was.
 I think we started seeing the word wait list on all of the websites, and that was probably our biggest clue.
 We were like, wait list?
-I haven't seen that since I was applying for college.”
+I haven't seen that since I was applying for college.

-In the end, Emily regrets that they didn’t have more choice in the matter, but she feels that their current child care home is a wonderful source of support for the whole family: “I think the three of us individually, whether it's at [child] care or at our jobs, are enriched in those environments and as a family we're stronger, because the variety, and the education, and the planning… [T]he resources that those teachers throw together every day exhausts me.”
+I regret that we didn’t have more choice in the matter.
+Thankfully, our current child care home is a wonderful source of support for the whole family.
+I think the three of us individually, whether it's at child care or at our jobs, are enriched in those environments and as a family we're stronger, because the variety, and the education, and the planning—the resources that those teachers throw together every day—exhausts me.